MicrosoftDocs/memdocs/memdocs/intune/protect/epm-support-approved.md

 - **Elevation requests**

-  When a user invokes the right-click option **Run with elevated access** for a file managed by a support approved elevation rule, Intune opens a prompt for submitting an elevation request to the Intune admin center.
+  When a user runs a file with the right-click option *Run with elevated access*, and that file is managed by policy with a *support approved* elevation rule, Intune shows the user a prompt for sending an elevation request to the Intune admin center.

-  - The prompt provides space for the user to specify a business justification for the file elevation.
-This justification becomes part of the file elevation request, which also includes the user's name, device, and the file name.
+  - The prompt lets the user enter a business reason for the elevation.
+This reason becomes part of the elevation request, which also contains the user's name, device, and file name.
-  - When the user submits the request, it appears in the Intune admin center where an Intune admin with sufficient rights to manage these requests can review and choose to approve or deny the request.
+  - When the user sends the request, it goes to the Intune admin center where an Intune admin with permissions to manage these requests decides to approve or deny it.

   The following image displays an example of the file elevation prompt that users experience:

   :::image type="content" source="./media/epm-support-approved/user-prompt.png" alt-text="Screen capture that displays an example of the user elevation request prompt." lightbox="./media/epm-support-approved/user-prompt.png":::

-- **Administrative review**
+- **Review of elevation requests**

-  Only an Intune admin who’s account has *view* and *manage* rights for the Intune **Endpoint Privilege Management Elevation Requests** permission can review and approval elevation requests.
+  An Intune admin must have *view* and *manage* rights for the **Intune Endpoint Privilege Management Elevation Requests** permission before they can review and approve elevation requests.

-  To discover and act on requests, applicable admins use the **Elevation requests** tab of the Endpoint Privilege Management page in the admin center.
-Because Intune doesn’t have a method to alert admins to the presence of active elevation requests, admins should plan to periodically review the tab for pending requests.
+  To find and respond to requests, these admins use the **Elevation requests** tab of the *Endpoint Privilege Management* page in the admin center.
+Because Intune doesn't have a way to notify admins about new elevation requests, admins should plan to check the tab regularly for pending requests.

-  Admins who can manage requests for elevation can approve or deny the request, and specify a justification for their decision.
-This justification becomes part of the audit record for the request.
+  Admins who can manage requests for elevation can accept or reject a request.
+They can also provide a reason for their decision.
+This reason becomes part of the audit record for the request.

   - **For approvals**: When an admin approves an elevation request, Intune sends a policy to the device where the user submitted the request, which enables that user to run the file as elevated for the next 24 hours.
 This period begins at the time the admin approves the request.
 There's no current support for a custom time period and, or revocation of the approved elevation before the 24-hour period expires.